HealthResearchAuthority/rsp-usermanagement-service/README.md

 ```
 # License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.
-Please see [HRA's Licensing Terms](https://dev.azure.com/FutureIRAS/Research%20Systems%20Programme/_wiki/wikis/RSP.wiki/84/Licensing-Information) for more details.
+Please see [HRA's Licensing Terms](https://dev.azure.com/FutureIRAS/Research%20Systems%20Programme/_wiki/wikis/RSP.wiki/84/Licensing-Information) for  details.